 How old is Japan?

 Japan is around 15 million years old.
 This oldest Asian country is also one of the oldest countries in the world.
-During its lifetime, Japan has seen several empires rising and falling.
+During its lifetime, Japan has seen several empires rise and fall.

 What is the most popular food in Japan?

 Sushi is one of the most popular foods in Japan.
-Born in ancient times, this is the first thing that comes to mind when it comes to Japanese cuisine.
+Born in ancient times, this is the first thing that comes to mind regarding Japanese cuisine.